nextstrain/docs.nextstrain.org/src/reference/glossary.rst

    runtime
       also *Nextstrain runtime*

-      When installing and using the :term:`Nextstrain CLI<CLI>`, there are different configuration options, or **runtimes**, depending on the operating system.
+      When installing and using the :term:`Nextstrain CLI`, there are different configuration options, or **runtimes**, depending on the operating system.

       1. Docker runtime
       2. Native runtime